alirezamirrokni/CE40417-AI/README.md

-This repository is dedicated to provide solutions to homeworks from CE40417 course on AI.
+This repository is dedicated to provide solutions to homework from CE40417 course on AI.